MicroEJ/docs/SDK6UserGuide/createProject.rst

     .. note::
       The ``java`` plugin must not be added since it is automatically applied by the MicroEJ plugin.

-    Please refer to the page :ref:`sdk6_module_natures` for a complete list of the available MicroEJ natures and their corresponding plugins.
+    Refer to the page :ref:`sdk6_module_natures` for a complete list of the available MicroEJ natures and their corresponding plugins.

   - remove the ``repositories`` block.
   - replace the content of the ``dependencies`` block by the dependencies required by your project.
 For example::